Soooma703/The-Theory-of-Totality/Black Hole X-ray FFT Analysis/README.md

 ### File Conversion Tools (`file conversion codes` folder)

-You can convert the original data files into analysis-ready CSV format using the following scripts:
+You can convert the original data files into analysis-ready CSV　or pha format using the following scripts:

 - `fits_to_csv.py`
    Converts `.fits` files (e.g., `acisf20207N002_evt2.fits`) to CSV

-- `pi_to_csv.py`
+- `pi_to_pha.py`
    Converts `.pi` or `.pha` files (e.g., `a2_h3l_cygx1a_p.pha`, `ad15606000s010102_1.pi`) to CSV

 This step prepares the data for use in the main TFT analysis.